LightFelcore/Skinet/README.md

 1. In the /API folder run following command:
   - `dotnet watch run`

-2. Run the docker containers
+2. Run the docker containers.
+At rool level (/skinet) run the following command: `docker-compose up -d` to download and run the containers.
   - Postgresql database
   - Redis server
   - Adminer